 - originally from East Coast, NY metropolitan area, interested in arts and culture

-Linda is accepting new adult clients who are interested in:
+I am accepting new adult clients (I do not work with children or adolescents) who are interested in:

 - repairing and recovering from breakups, trauma, difficult relationships, difficult childhoods, life stressors